-Ahti wants to improve the health of the City and her citizens at lower costs.
+Ahti aims to improve the health of the citizens of the City of Amsterdam at lower cost.
+We use our knowledge and experience also to provide services in other parts of the Netherlands.
 In just a few years, we have been involved in over 80 projects and proposals, either as initiator, partner or manager and we delivered specialized services.
 Our partnerships give us the opportunity to work across a range of areas and identify the gaps where impact is needed.
 Our projects illustrate our approach and how we foster innovative and sustainable healthcare solutions.

 Ahti works with GGD Amsterdam, VU University and other partners on projects that help young people make healthier choices.
 An example is de Gezonde Coach (the Healthy Coach) in local supermarkets where high school students often go to, to grab lunch or snacks.
 We trained their staff, who are of a Read more…

 The current system of acute geriatric care in the Netherlands is not functioning optimally.
 The Dolce Vita-project adresses bottlenecks in geriatric care and facilitates the development of an integrated and coordinated planning approach at macro level.